 All Summer Start students take the Statistics & Data Analysis course as part of their summer program and may not waive this core course.

 To apply to Summer Start, please submit an essay to email@example.com that states why you would benefit from the program (two page maximum, double-spaced, 12-point font).
-Include your full name and NYU student number (N number) on your essay.
+Include your full name and NYU Student University ID (N number) on your essay.

-The deadline to submit your essay was May 1, 2014 and has now passed.
+The deadline to submit your essay is May 1, 2016.
 You must have submitted your fall enrollment deposit in order to apply for Summer Start.
-You will be notified of the decision via email by June 2.
+You will be notified of the decision via email by June 1.

 Admission to the Summer Start program is at the sole discretion of the Admissions Committee on a space-available basis.
 Applying to the program does not guarantee admission.